Aid from top donors drops even as need soars | International

 Aid from top donors drops even as need soars

 While individual governments struggle, the largest so-called multilateral organizations including the World Bank and the Global Fund have stepped up, perhaps not yet affected by budget constraints.
-Their commitments this year are USD 48.8 billion, or 70 percent greater than the same period last year, according to the analysis.
+Their commitments this year are $48.8 billion, or 70% greater than the same period last year, according to the analysis.
 That's a positive sign but "must be sustainable to tackle the whole crisis," according to the analysis.

 ALSO READ